 The Morris family was feisty, business savvy, well connected, extremely aristocratic and entirely unoriginal with names.
 Another Lewis Morris (Richard’s son, or Lewis II) became the governor, at separate times, of both New York and New Jersey.
 Yet another Lewis (Lewis III) became a powerful New York justice.
 His son Lewis Morris (Lewis IV) was a signer of the Declaration of Independence.

 If you haven’t gleaned it already, the clan carried themselves like some kind of royal family.
 They were, artificially at least, as were many families in the New World who quickly made fortunes here and staked claims in manners similar to what their forebears were accustomed to in Europe.
 Over the decades, the Lewises would blend by marriage into other elite, bold-faced families to form a tangled ball of interlinked faux American royalty.

-Morrisania for most of the 18th century resembled a miniature British kingdom, with a spread of small farms, dairies and cattle pens operated by those leasing from the Morris family, a proper workaday serfdom common for the era.
-However, during the early decades, the land was even worked with slave labor, although the practice was phased out in later generations.
+Morrisania, for most of the 18th century, resembled a miniature British kingdom with a spread of small farms, dairies and cattle pens operated by those leasing from the Morris family, proper workaday serfdom common for the era.
+However during the early decades, the land was even worked with slave labor, although the practice was phased out in later generations.

-Below: The Lewis G Morris house which stood at Montgomery Avenue and 176th Street at late as 1905 (the date of this image)
+Below: The Lewis G Morris house which stood at Montgomery Avenue and 176th Street as late as 1905 (the date of this image)